OHI-Science/bhi/supplement/documents/README.md

 * `exploring_layers.md`: exploring the data layers and conducting basic checks prior to score calculation
 * `gapfilling.md`: filling data gaps and tracking the occurance and patterns of gapfilling
 * `investigating_uncertainty.md`: investigating uncertainties
+* `calculating_scores.md`: more detail on mechanics and routine of calculating the index scores
 * `creating_reports.md`: generating reports including the production of standardized figures

 Additional documents provide instruction or advice on: